yogimathius/symbolic-ontology-mcp/docs/development-checklist.md

 Throughout all development phases, we adhere to these principles:

+1. **Separation of Concerns**: Maintain clean separation between REST API server and MCP server
-1. **Test-Driven Development**: Every feature starts with tests
+2. **Test-Driven Development**: Every feature starts with tests
-2. **Clean Architecture**: Maintain separation of domain, application, and infrastructure concerns
+3. **Clean Architecture**: Maintain separation of domain, application, and infrastructure concerns
-3. **Documentation**: All public APIs and methods have clear documentation
+4. **Documentation**: All public APIs and methods have clear documentation
-4. **Error Handling**: Comprehensive error handling with user-friendly messages
+5. **Error Handling**: Comprehensive error handling with user-friendly messages
-5. **Performance**: Regular performance testing and optimization
+6. **Performance**: Regular performance testing and optimization

 ---

-> **Next Actions**: Complete the MCP Server Integration tasks marked as Priority 1, followed by the API Enhancements in Priority 2.
+> **Next Actions**: Complete the MCP Tool Implementation tasks and improve the API/MCP testing infrastructure.